yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 a technical talk.

 **Too big**.
 A very big audience (over 500 people in the room) causes another problem---I completely lose any contact with my listeners.
 I don't see their eyes any more.
 I can't see their reaction, I don't understand whether they follow me or not.
 I'm not a technical speaker any more, but a rock singer.
 All I can do is turn my presentation into a show and play with their emotions, not their brains.
 This is actually what most [keynote speakers]({% pst 2016/may/2016-05-10-keynote-clowns %}) are usually doing.

-{% quote A perfect conference must have one track, a room for 250-300 listeners, and a very well selected list of speakers %}
+{% quote A perfect conference must have one track, a room for 250-300 listeners, and a very well selected list of speakers. %}

 **Too many tracks**.
 Honestly, I think that the very idea of having multiple tracks is very bad.